JohnHammond/recaptcha-phish/README.md

 So this recreation has some extra perks:

 * Looks and feels like "real" reCAPTCHA (_image from the official Google site_)
-* Validation within the Windows Run dialogue box to "hide" the malicious command (✅ _"I am not a robot - reCAPTCHA Verification ID: 7624"_)
+* Validation in the Run box to "hide" the command (✅ _"I am not a robot - reCAPTCHA Verification ID: 7624"_)
 * Disabled "Verify" button to further encourage users to complete the copy-paste steps. 🚫
 * Fleshed out phish with the follow-up windows "failed to verify"
 * Clears the clipboard so the payload command is removed.